To Create a New Category, Name the New Game.

 Naming the new game is also the key to overcoming one of category creation’s biggest hurdles: How do you make your story relevant for multiple target audiences?

-For the answer, check out this by Vidya Murthy, VP of operations at MedCrypt, which helps medical device companies build into their products.
+For the answer, check out this keynote by Vidya Murthy, VP of operations at MedCrypt, which helps medical device companies build security into their products.
 Murthy started by naming the old game — what Medcrypt calls “reactive security” — in which device makers could win simply by reacting when hospitals or end users reported security issues:

 No alt text provided for this image